 Lastly, these aren’t necessarily in a specific order but rather just a list for you to check out!

 PreQuilt is one of the most popular free online quilt design software.
 There’s a free demo version and then a monthly subscription fee option.

 If you just want to preview colors and design quilt blocks, you can do that easily with the free version.
 You don’t even have to sign up or log in.
 Just click to start, and your quilt canvas is ready to be filled with blocks.

-However, once you want to start saving work (either a completed quilt or a block), you must upgrade.
-There are other features behind the paywall, including access to over 1200 pre-loaded blocks.
+However, you must upgrade once you want to start saving work (either a completed quilt or a block).
+Other features behind the paywall include access to over 1200 pre-loaded blocks.

-For reference, to access more features, you can subscribe to their basic plan for $7.50/month or $50/year.
+For reference, you can subscribe to their basic plan for $7.50/month or $50/year to access more features.

 If you like binge quilt designing, this is a great option to subscribe for only a month.
 I don’t know about you, but once I pick fabrics and design a quilt, it then takes me several months to cut and sew it!

 Overall, freemium PreQuilt software is easy to use once you get the hang of it (I say this as a very computer-savvy gal, however).

 For those with more difficulty learning the program, PreQuilt also has a YouTube channel filled with helpful tutorials.

 The free version’s biggest downfall is the inability to save and return to a quilt layout design.